Highest1-YearGIC Ratesmaple leaf

 Nova Scotia Refundable Tax Credits

-The Nova Scotia Affordable Living Tax Credit (NSALTC) provides up to $255 a year, plus $60 for each child, to households with an income less than $30,000.
+The Nova Scotia Affordable Living Tax Credit (NSALTC) program provides up to $255 a year, plus $60 for each child, to households with an income less than $30,000.
 If your household income is over $30,000, the tax credit is reduced by 5% for your income over $30,000.
+This amount is combined with the quarterly payments of the federal GST/HST credit.

-The Nova Scotia Child Benefit (NSCB) is paid monthly if your family income is less than $26,000, and is combined with the Canada Child Benefits (CCB) into the same monthly payment.
+The Nova Scotia Child Benefit (NSCB) is paid monthly if your family income is less than $26,000 and is combined with the Canada Child Benefits (CCB) into the same monthly payment.
+You can receive a monthly benefit of $127.08 for every child (under 18 years of age) in your care.
 You may receive a partial NSCB benefit if your income is between $26,000 and $34,000.